 In Episode #25, Ted and Lisa dive into the paradoxical wisdom in the Improv maxim “Be Average.”
-They start with a chat about the San Francisco production of Hamilton and time they each spent with Moms (1:53) before introducting the subject of the day (6:48).
-They introduce the value of just mucking about and the need to better “understand the stones” (13:43) and then ask in what situations this advice holds true (16:43).
-Together, they ask if beginners can be as successful as long-time practitioners (18:32) and Lisa details how she takes specific comfort in the maxim (21:57).
-For the sake of devil’s advocacy, they ask if there’s also value in pushing yourself (24:46) and consider why it is that we (or they) want to be excellent (28:46).
+They start with a chat about the San Francisco production of Hamilton and time they each spent with Moms (1:53) before introducing the subject of the day (6:48).
+They explore the value of just mucking about and the need to better “understand the stones” (13:43) and then ask in what situations this advice holds true (16:43).
+Together, they discuss if beginners can be as successful as long-time practitioners (18:32) and Lisa details how she takes specific comfort in the maxim (21:57).
+As devil’s advocates, they ask if there’s also value in pushing yourself (24:46) and consider why it is that we (or they) want to be excellent (28:46).
 To close the podcast, they move into the deeper philosophy behind the maxim, reintroducing Hamilton and introducing Buddhist Right Intention, (34:04) and name the next things they’ll each be average about (41:09).

 As always, please send a note, question, or comment if you feel so inspired: firstname.lastname@example.org.
 Thanks so much for listening—we love you all!

 San Francisco improvisors Ted DesMaisons and Lisa Rowland explore the beautiful, surprising and unruly intersections between mindfulness and improvisation as they seek to befriend that oft-hidden and sometimes scary part of all of us that can lead to a life well-lived.